Alec Baldwin will be charged with 2 counts of involuntary manslaughter in 'Rust' shooting

 Baldwin, who stars in the Western film, is also one of the co-producers.
 He's denied responsibility in various interviews.
 There is multiple ongoing litigation over the tragedy and many of the main players are pointing fingers at each other.

 In November, as part of a cross complaint, Baldwin filed a lawsuit against Gutierrez-Reed, Halls, prop supplier Seth Kenney and prop master Sarah Zachry.
 Halls countersued Baldwin and other crew members.
 A lawyer for Gutierrez-Reed publicly blamed Baldwin.
-But those most affected by Halyna's death — her widow, Matthew, and their minor son, Andros — have no legal stake in this anymore.
+But those most affected by Halyna's death — Matthew and their son, Andros — have no legal stake in this anymore.
 (Matthew filed a wrongful-death lawsuit last year.)

 In October, Baldwin and the Rust producers announced a settlement with Matthew.
 Production on the film is reportedly set to resume this month in California with "all the original principal players on board," according to The Hollywood Reporter, plus one addition.
 Matthew will serve as executive producer.